 The Brodie S. Crump family papers contain the papers of newspaper

 columnist Brodie Strachan Crump (1898-1990) and members of his family.

 The papers include correspondence, certificates and diplomas, newspaper

 clippings and scrapbooks, genealogical material, publications and

 MSS.
 440. 1848-1909.
 2 reels

-soldier, and tax assessor, of Grady, Webster County,
+tax assessor, of Grady, Webster County, Mississippi.
+Correspondence,

-Confederate soldier, and tax assessor, of Grady, Webster
+soldier, and tax assessor, of Grady, Webster County, Mississippi.

 Curry-Ballard (Nancy Margaret) collection